hucik14/rational-linkages/docs/source/tutorials/mechanism_with_tool.rst

 once you start assembling the CAD model.

 It can be useful to observe the visualization of the mechanism.
-For this purpose, the mechanism can be meshed and exported as STL file.
-The method :meth:`.RationalMechanism.export_single_mesh()` was used for this purpose.
-It accepts arguments for size of the joints and links cylinders, and also can add the tool link and frame meshes.
-The Python libraries :mod:`trimesh` and :mod:`manifold3d` are required.
+For this purpose, the mechanism can be meshed and exported as STL or STEP file.
+The methods :meth:`.RationalMechanism.export_single_mesh()` and :meth:`.RationalMechanism.export_single_solid()` can be used for this purpose.
+They accept arguments for size of the joints and links cylinders, and also can add the tool link and frame meshes.
+Be careful with units (in :meth:`.RationalMechanism.export_single_solid()` it has to be specified if the result and inputs are in millimeters or meters.
+The Python libraries
+:mod:`build123d` are required for STEP files generation, while :mod:`trimesh` and :mod:`manifold3d` are required for STL generation.

 .. figure:: figures/pts_on_axes.png
     :width: 500 px